 Instead of packing a sandwich in a plastic bag that will be discarded immediately, try these reusable silicone bags by Stasher.
 They are dishwasher and microwave-safe, and many people in the zero-waste movement swear by them.

 The best part?
 These bags are free from BPA, PVC, and Latex.
-You can get these bags in the same sizes as single-use plastic bags and they work like a charm.
+You can get these bags in the same sizes as single-use plastic bags, which work like a charm.

-There are a lot of reusable silicone baggies to choose from, we recommend Stasher bags because they are really durable and super easy to use.
-For optimal success keep lots of sizes on hand and ready to use.
+There are a lot of reusable silicone baggies to choose from.
+We recommend Stasher bags because they are durable and easy to use.
+For optimal success, keep many sizes on hand and ready to use.

 3. Reusable Produce Bags

 Being eco-friendly extends beyond what you use in the kitchen.
 Bring your waste-free mindset to the grocery store with these reusable fabric produce bags.
 You can use them to store your fruits, veggies, and herbs as you stroll through the aisles.
 Did you know those little plastic bags you use

 4. Reusable Utensils